 PIA's risk appetite statement sets out a number of Key Risk Indicators (KRIs) for credit risk which are monitored regularly.
 Credit risk is managed by applying these Board approved exposure limits and triggers to individual counterparties and applying minimum credit quality and asset concentration limits.
-There are no limits for internal group counterparties, but there are for external ones.
+Limits apply to external counterparties only.
 Within PIA, management information on credit risk exposures is reported to the PIA Investment Management Committee and the Risk & Compliance Management Committee.